3730 Walnut Street

 My current research focuses on the economics of IT labor mobility, contracting in enteprise software, the influence of recommender systems on consumer behavior, measuring intangible assets, and pricing information goods.
 See my personal site for more information.

-Lynn Wu, Lorin M. Hitt, Fujie Jin (2017), Are All Spillovers Created Equal?
-A Network Perspective on IT Labor Movements, Management Science, Forthcoming.
+Lynn Wu, Lorin M. Hitt, Fujie Jin (2018), Are All Spillovers Created Equal?
+A Network Perspective on IT Labor Movements, Management Science, 64 (7).

 Abstract: This paper investigates the drivers behind Tesla's decision to make its patents freely available to other electric car manufacturers.
 The two sides of this market, car owners and potential charging stations, rely on each other to increase the value of their investment.
 We show under what conditions subsidizing the competitors can be profitable.
 By sharing technology, Tesla may be able improve the charging station network and increase it's own profit from car sales.